 A good pair will cost you between $50-150 depending upon the compromises you are willing to make in accordance with the budget range.
 The best gaming headset for fps shooters should be the mean between two extremes: the price on the one end and high-end features on the other.

 A gaming headset should be comfortable above all else, and the fps headphones are no different.
 Make sure that it has an over-ear design and soft padding for added comfortability for the head and the ears.
 The headband should be adjustable so that it snuggly fit on the head.

-As FPS gamers play for hours without break, it is of absolute importance that no part of the headsets irritates the user.
+As FPS gamers play for hours without break, it is of absolute importance that no part of the headset irritates the user.
 The best way to ensure this is to choose the headset with the most smooth padding material.

 Both active and passive noise cancellation is imperative for an immersive gaming experience.
-And as mentioned earlier, fps gaming experience is lacking without it.
+And as mentioned earlier, the fps gaming experience is lacking without it.

-An open back design should always be skipped, as the sound leaked from the earcups eventually enters into the mic.
+An open-back design should always be skipped, as the sound leaked from the earcups eventually enters into the mic.
 And, If the gamer is on voice chat, this seemingly insignificant affair will annoy team players to the extent that they might think twice before playing with him/her again.

 The active cancellation is usually found in high-end, expensive headsets which have special sensors to identify and minimize the discordant notes.
-Any closed back, over ear headphones will provide some degree of Passive cancellation.
+Any closed back, over-ear headphones will provide some degree of Passive cancellation.
 It is the type and quality of material that maximize the cancellation of ambient noise.

-A good sound quality also aids in noise cancellation and therefore ensures an immersive experience for FPS gamers.
+Good sound quality also aids in noise cancellation and therefore ensures an immersive experience for FPS gamers.